Is Sauerkraut Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat sauerkraut?

 Yes, pregnant women can safely eat sauerkraut.
-Most commercial sauerkraut is made with simple ingredients like cabbage, water, and salt, making it a safe choice during pregnancy.
-The fermentation process actually makes cabbage easier to digest and adds beneficial probiotics.
-Just check the label to avoid varieties made with wine or beer, and limit products with preservatives like sodium benzoate.
+It's a nutritious fermented food that provides probiotics, vitamin C, and fiber.
+Most commercial sauerkraut is made with simple ingredients like cabbage and salt.
+Just check the label to avoid varieties with added wine or excessive preservatives.

 What are the risks of sauerkraut during pregnancy?

-The main risks come from specific ingredients rather than sauerkraut itself.
-Some Bavarian style or artisanal sauerkrauts contain wine or beer, which should be completely avoided during pregnancy due to fetal alcohol risks.
-Certain preservatives like sodium benzoate have shown concerning effects in animal studies at high doses.
-The high sodium content may also be a concern for those monitoring salt intake due to blood pressure issues.
+The main risks come from specific ingredients in some varieties rather than sauerkraut itself.
+Some products contain white wine or beer, which should be avoided during pregnancy.
+Others include sodium benzoate preservatives, which have shown concerns in animal studies at high doses.
+Homemade sauerkraut carries a small risk if not fermented properly, though commercial products are generally safe.

 Can you eat fermented foods if pregnant?